Useful Resources on Rebuttals

-This article is written for researchers who are experiencing difficulties in preparing and conducting their first rebuttal after submitting a paper to a conference, just like I did before.
+This article is written for researchers who, like me, struggled with preparing and handling their first rebuttal after submitting a paper.
 Last winter, I submitted a paper as the first author for the first time, and I felt great anxiety and helplessness while waiting for the upcoming rebuttal.
 To alleviate these feelings, I sought advice from those around me and searched the internet, but it was not easy to find a solution.

 Fortunately, in recent times, several senior researchers have recognized these difficulties and have written useful articles: 1) sharing their own rebuttal strategies, 2) analyzing and introducing the rebuttal processes of conferences, and 3) disclosing the their paper reviews.
 Through below articles, I was able to approach the rebuttal process more confidently and strategically.